hydra-genetics/hydra-genetics/docs/packaging_pipeline/package_pipeline.md

 ```

 ### Package and download all files with the build script
-Set pipeline version and pipeline name which must match version and name found on github
+Set pipeline version and pipeline name which must match an existing version and name found on github
 List all reference config files that should be used as arguments to the build script